GENERAL INFORMATION - (PDF version)

 On the specialty services, all residents and interns are on day or night shifts with a maximum of 13 hours of consecutive duty.
 Each specialty service has two teams of one resident and one intern.
 The teams alternate days with admitting duties.
-On the non-admitting day, interns leave when their work is done.
 The intern service cap is 8-10 patients depending on the service.
-You cannot admit more than 4 patients in any shift.
+An intern cannot admit more than 4 patients in any shift.

 Q: When are my days off?

-A: All housestaff get 1 day off in 7 when averaged over a rotation when assigned to inpatient rotations.
-These days off are preset in the online schedule such that you know your days off for the year so plans can be made in advance for your time off.
+A: All housestaff get 1 day off in 7 when averaged over a rotation.
+These days off are preset in the online schedule such that housestaff know their days off for the year, and plans can be made in advance.

 Q: Are there Multi-disciplinary Care Rounds?

-A: These rounds occur Monday through Friday on each unit for 30 minutes.
+A: On some services, MCR occur separately from attending rounds.
 They include nursing, housestaff, social work, clinical resource management and pharmacists.
 They are designed to facilitate patient flow by assisting with discharge planning.
-In general medicine and oncology, social workers, clinical research managers nd pharmacists are assigned to resident teams and are completely integrated.
+In general medicine and oncology, social workers, clinical research managers nd pharmacists are assigned to resident teams and participate in attending rounds.

 Q: How does the program teach quality improvement?

 A: Quality Improvement (QI) is taught in a variety of activities and forums.
 All QI activities are supervised and evaluated by faculty with training and interest in quality and safety.

-As an intern, you will complete a project involving evaluation of the care you deliver to your panel of continuity outpatients, and you will develop a plan to improve that care.
+Interns complete a project involving evaluation of the care delivered to their panel of continuity outpatients, and develop a plan to improve that care.

-As a resident, you will be involved in the QI activities your continuity practice has chosen to address in their practice, while you are on your “firm” rotation.
+Residents are involved in a QI activity chosen by their continuity practice while on their “firm” rotation.
 The nature of resident involvement depends on the status of the project at a given time of year, but may include activities as diverse as process mapping, root cause analysis, patient education, dissemination of practice improvement tools, team-building or post-intervention data collection.